-- Define key (quantitative where possible) objectives and targets for all main environmental impacts areas (e.g. carbon, energy, water, waste) and communicate them explicitly in the environmental policy and action plan. - Align targets disclosed within the environmental policy to the UK government's Climate Change Act and the Paris Agreement. - Include a context section in the environmental policy describing why climate change matters to Tyne & Wear Archives & Museums and the importance of acting on its environmental impacts. - Define improvement actions which link to these objectives with corresponding responsibilities and timescales. - Justify any areas that are excluded from TWAM's action plan over which TWAM has lower understanding or influence e.g. energy procurement. - Explore more options for programming events addressing environmental issues e.g. contributing to Season for Change. - Engage further with incoming artists by developing artist welcome packs which include a briefing on TWAM's environmental commitments.
+- Define key (quantitative where possible) objectives and targets for all main environmental impacts areas (e.g. carbon, energy, water, waste) and communicate them explicitly in the environmental policy and action plan. - Align targets disclosed within the environmental policy to the UK government's Climate Change Act and the Paris Agreement. - Include a context section in the environmental policy describing why climate change matters to Tyne & Wear Archives & Museums. - Structure the environmental policy to map against the action plan. - Justify any areas that are excluded from TWAM's action plan over which TWAM has lower influence e.g. energy procurement. - Explore more options for programming events addressing environmental issues e.g. contributing to Season for Change. - Engage further with incoming artists by developing artist welcome packs which include a briefing on TWAM's environmental commitments.